JohnnyLiang-OTU/MoboProject/README.md

 Malhar Singh \
 Johnny Liang

-*Need to add images.
 NOTE: INSTALLATION IS NOT POSSIBLE YET, FOR THE MOMENT IT IS ONLY POSSIBLE THROUGH ANDROID STUDIO.
 ## Overview

 Welcome to **Unifood**, your all-in-one solution for managing your grocery shopping, pantry inventory, and nutritional insights.
 This mobile application, built using Flutter, is designed to streamline your grocery-related tasks and enhance your shopping experience.